 The bad thing about California Adventure is that since Early Entry, I have had to change my strategy a lot.
 You used to be able to walk nearly all the way to Pixar Pier in some areas to wait for the rope to drop.
 But not anymore.

 With that, I still prefer to start at Pixar Pier, because MOST people are heading to Avengers Campus or Cars Land.

 My favorite place to head for Rope Drop is Pixar Pier.
 I have not timed if it is faster to go the Grizzly Peak route, or if it is better to go through the main walkway past Cars Land, but it is on my to-do list.

-Pixar Pier is great for those that have smaller kids, as well as those who just want to avoid the massive crowds heading to the other two locations.
+Pixar Pier is great for those who have smaller kids, as well as those who just want to avoid the massive crowds heading to the other two locations.